 - 25% are consumed in the car or during commutes on public transportation (as more cars are equipped with internet connectivity, we can expect on-the-go consumption of podcasts to increase).

 The average podcast is 22 minutes, so keep it short and sweet.
 Make it just long enough to provide useful information that helps position you as a trusted resource.
 Keep it fresh and user-focused.
 The more relevant the info is to your audience, the more likely it is to be shared.

 The most important piece of the puzzle is having your promotions lined up to let listeners know a podcast is available.

 For all content strategies, success is increasingly channel-dependent.
 We need to be vigilant in identifying channels that efficiently deliver relevant content to reach the right audience.

 Podcasts represent marketing potential that savvy content strategists can no longer ignore.
 With the average podcast listener consuming 5 podcasts per week, I see real promise for this channel in reaching important (albeit niche) audiences.

 Read highlights from Ahava’s podcast on How Businesses Create Trust and Authority with Quality Content.

-Stay tuned for next weeks post on “The Growing Potential of Podcasts: Healthcare Edition.”
+Check out: “The Growing Potential of Podcasts: Healthcare Edition.”